kdeldycke/awesome-engineering-team-management/README.md

 * [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816)
 * [Coaching questions for one-to-ones](https://mobile.twitter.com/ctford/status/1163129999882444800).
 * `"You know your game fails when you read in the news about the feature you are supposed to have".` ([source](https://news.ycombinator.com/item?id=20220484))

+## Cognitive Tools

+* [Strong Opinions, Weakly Held — a framework for thinking](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) - `“Allow your intuition to guide you to a conclusion, no matter how imperfect — this is the ‘strong opinion’ part.
+Then –and this is the ‘weakly held’ part– prove yourself wrong.`
+* [Hanlon's_razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor): `Never attribute to malice that which is adequately explained by stupidity.` - My favorite flavor of [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor), critical in defusing paranoia in a highly political setting.

 ## Remote Work